 In post-transition residency education, WISE-OnCall may be used as a baseline, self-directed learning activity to address the variability in incoming students’ educational experiences and increase their preparation for managing in-patient clinical situations.

-An active research program at the NYU School of medicine has been investigating the design and blending of first-person, “on-call” simulations with the self-directed WISE-OnCall activity to create a unified, pre-residency learning experience.
+An active research program at the NYU Grossman School of Medicine has been investigating the design and blending of first-person, “on-call” simulations with the self-directed WISE-OnCall modules to create a unified, pre-residency learning experience.

-10 modules focus on high-risk symptoms.
+Ten of the modules focus on high-risk symptoms.
 Common causes are reviewed and a video case dramatization follows.
-Other important clinical activities (Documentation and Certifying a Death) are covered in additional modules.
+The remaining two modules cover the clinical activities of Documentation and Certifying a Death.

 Acute Chest Pain

 Acute Pain Management

 Loss of Consciousness